Let’s play a little game!

 If you don’t know what people to ask or you’re not sure how the experience will be, then you should definitively check other international students’ experiences.

 5. Consider the application processes (university and visa)

 If packing your things and leaving would be as easy as just buying a plane ticket, we wouldn’t be warning you about it.
 Relocating and applying to universities will take time, a lot of patience, and understanding lingo that might otherwise confuse you.

-If you’re committed to travelling for your Bachelor’s degree, then you should definitively start researching and reading ASAP things like:
+If you’re committed to travelling for your Bachelor’s or Master's degree, then you should definitively start researching and reading ASAP things like:

 - How to apply to a university in Denmark